 You are an armed security officer working at a large department store when you are notified by radio that a man armed with a knife just robbed the jewelry counter and headed out the east exit.
 You exit the north side of the store and see a man matching the description of the suspect run to a waiting car and head in your direction.
-You wave at the car and feel as though the driver may hit you.
+You waive at the car and feel as though the driver may hit you.
 You draw your weapon and as the car comes closer, you dive out of the way.
 Is deadly force justified?

-Answer: Once the car has passed, the officer is no longer in reasonable fear of death or great bodily harm; there is no justification for the use of deadly force.
+Answer: Once the car has passed the officer and any possible argument that the officer is in reasonable fear of death or great bodily harm had also passed.
+There is no justification for the use of deadly force.
 This scenario is based on Montanez v.
 State, 24 So.3d 799 (Fla.
 2d DCA 2010).
 In this case, Montanez shot through the side window of a passing car.
 Montanez claimed the victim was driving towards him.
 The trial court noted that when a car is being driven there is a "zone of uncertainty" as to where the car will or can go.
 Here the court found that Montanez had discharged his firearm after the zone of uncertainty had passed, and along with it any reasonable threat of death or great bodily harm.
 Montanez received a 35 year sentence for 3rd degree murder; he is scheduled for release in February 2047.